logicalperson0/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 9. The file 9-fizz_buzz does the “Fizz-Buzz test” interview question

 10. The file 10-print_triangle a function that prints a triangle

+11. The file 100-prime_factor  prints the largest prime factor of the number 612852475143